BrockDSL/Knowledge-Mobilization-Example-Repository/README.md

  - Create an automated workflow that will allow others to run the same analysis that you performed on your data to test your methods or even try it out on their own data!
  - Monitor your repository and gather statistics on views (if you have a webpage you can also add Google Analytics for even more data!)

-## This repository
+# Try it for yourself!
 This repository demonstrates all of the above features and can be cloned and adjusted to fit your projects!
 In the section below, each component is broken down with instructions on how to replicate it.

-# Creating/Cloning a Repository
+## Creating/Cloning a Repository